joshooaj/mipsdk-samples-component/AudioDemo/README.md

 ## The sample demonstrates

 - Initialization of MIP .NET Library, when audio playback is required
-- How to use the ItemPickerForm to select a microphone
+- How to use the ItemPickerWpfWindow to select a microphone

 ## Using

-- VideoOS.Platform.ClientControl
-- VideoOS.Platform.UI.ItemPickerForm
+- VideoOS.Platform.UI.ItemPickerWpfWindow
-- VideoOS.Platform.UI.AudioPlayerControl
+- VideoOS.Platform.Client.AudioPlayer

 ## Environment